 Psychodynamic work is often viewed as the most orthodox, or conventional, of the talking therapies.
-I’m probably more on the relational scale of things, so you may experience me as warm and welcoming.
+I’m probably more on the relational scale of things, so you'll probably experience me as warm and welcoming.
 Our sessions will often feel like a safe conversation, where you'll be able to speak freely about your concerns.

-To set up an initial consultation or to discuss any questions, please call me on 07940-364905, or visit the practice website - you may find that one of my five highly-qualified practice partners is the best fit for you:
+To set up an initial consultation or to discuss any questions, please call me on 07940-364905.

 Psychotherapy can be the single most enriching journey a human being can undergo.
 If you feel like beginning, I'd like to hear from you.

 Training, qualifications & experience